Skip to content

 • It is not unusual for grantees to request an extension, but before beginning this process, you should first contact your grant manager to explain the need for an extension.
 Your grant manager can also address any questions you have about the process.

-What are the reporting requirements under the grant?
+What are the reporting requirements under each grant?

 • If you are a planning and implementation grantee, you will also be required to submit a copy of a completed planning and implementation guide, which you can learn about in your grantee orientation webinar.